 USA, M.Witmark & Sons, New York

 1965.
-One of a set of 19 from the Bob Dylan Collector's Series.
+Part of the Bob Dylan Collector's Series.